Wellington, Somerset: Governance

-Wellington has three tiers of local government at parish, district and county level.
-The present system dates from 1 April 1974 when the Local Government Act 1972 came into effect.
+Wellington has two tiers of local government: the parish and unitary authority level.
+The present system dates from 1 April 2023 when Somerset Council came into existence and the non-metropolitan district of Somerset West and Taunton, which had been established in 2019, was abolished.

-The lowest tier is Wellington Town Council, formed as a successor parish to Wellington Urban District Council in 1974.
+The lower tier is Wellington Town Council, formed as a successor parish to Wellington Urban District Council in 1974.
 The town council has 15 councillors, and is headed by a town mayor.
 For elections of town councillors, the town is divided into four wards: Wellington East (returning 4 councillors), Wellington North (4), Rockwell Green (3) and Wellington West (4).
 The political composition of the council in November 2009 was Liberal Democrats 7, Conservative Party 5 and Labour Party 3.
 The town council provides purely local services.
 An area to the south of the town falls within the civil parish of Wellington Without.

-The middle, or district, tier of administration is the non-metropolitan district of Somerset West and Taunton, which was established on 1 April 2019.
-The council is based in Taunton, and consists of 59 councillors.
-There are three electoral wards in Wellington (North, South and West).
-Five councillors are elected from wards in Wellington: two are Liberal Democrats, one Conservative, one Labour and one independent.

-The upper tier is Somerset County Council.
-Also based in Taunton, the council has 58 councillors, each elected for a single-member electoral division.
-Most of the town comprises the Wellington electoral division, with part falling in the mainly rural division of Blackdown & Wellington East.
-They are represented by one Labour and one Liberal Democrat councillor.
-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, the library, roads, public transport, trading standards, waste disposal and strategic planning, although fire, police and ambulance services are provided jointly with other authorities through the Devon and Somerset Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.
+The upper tier is Somerset Council.
+Based in Taunton, the council has 110 councillors, two elected for each of its 55 electoral divisions.
+Most of the town comprises the Wellington electoral division and, since 2022, is represented by one Labour and one Conservative councillor.
+Somerset Council is responsible for running all local services such as education, social services, the library, roads, public transport, trading standards, waste disposal and strategic planning, although fire, police and ambulance services are provided jointly with other authorities through the Devon and Somerset Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.

-For elections to the House of Commons of the Parliament of the United Kingdom, Wellington forms part of the Taunton Deane constituency.
+For elections to the House of Commons of the Parliament of the United Kingdom, Wellington forms part of the Taunton and Wellington constituency.
 The constituency elects one Member of Parliament (MP) by the first past the post system of election.
-Following the review of parliamentary representation in Somerset in 2010, the Boundary Commission for England created a modified Taunton constituency with the name change Taunton Deane, to reflect the district name.